-At SoftwareONE’s EGM of shareholders held on 10 October 2019, Anwaltskanzlei Keller KLG, Zurich, Switzerland, was elected as the independent proxy for the term ending at the conclusion of the Annual General Meeting 2020.
+At SoftwareONE’s AGM of shareholders held on 14 May 2020, Anwaltskanzlei Keller KLG, Zurich, Switzerland, was re-elected as the independent proxy for the term ending at the conclusion of the Annual General Meeting 2021.

 Quorums required by the Articles of Incorporation

-Except where the law or the AoI provide otherwise, the shareholders' meeting passes its resolutions and conducts elections by the absolute majority of the votes cast, excluding any abstentions, blank or invalid votes (see Item 5 of the AoI).
+Except where the law or the AoI provide otherwise, the shareholders' meeting passes its resolutions and conducts elections by the absolute majority of the votes cast, excluding any abstentions, blank or invalid votes (see Art.
+11 of the AoI).

 A resolution of the shareholders’ meeting passed by at least two thirds of the votes represented at the meeting and the absolute majority of the nominal values of the shares represented at the meeting is required for:

-(i) All resolutions according to Article 704 of the Swiss Code of Obligations
+(i) All resolutions according to Art.
+704 of the Swiss Code of Obligations.

 The Chairperson of the shareholders’ meeting determines the voting procedure.